stylekit/stylekit.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 - Appcode asks permission to share app metrics annonomiesly.
 It's good that they ask and that its not hidden in some obscure setting.
 Happened on the 8th run or so.

 ## Cons: 🚫
 - It's Eclipse.
 It's java.
+- No emojies 🙁
 - TextExpander doesn't work, will try to find a solution for this!
 - XCode Tree-view collapses if you do something in AppCode.
 - Sometimes the AppCode icon jumps up and down with a green ✅ sign.
 I presume it's updated, but no info in the app 🤔